diva-g4/Vineyard-Quality-Dashboard/README.md

 For example:

-- Variety 1 → alcohol and plant-compound profile
+- Variety 1 → alcohol and plant compound profile
-- Variety 2 → lower-alcohol profile
+- Variety 2 → lower alcohol profile
 - Variety 3 → color strength and acidity

 Large deviations from these expected profiles could help flag batches for further review.